-This new conformity determination is being prepared to support the amendments to the 2045 RTP and update to the 2021-2024 TIP.
-These amendments will increase the total expenditure of the 2045 RTP by approximately \$9 Billion
+This new conformity determination is being prepared to support the amendments to the 2045 RTP and to the 2021-2024 TIP.
 Major elements of the amendments include:

 - a.
-Construct Express lanes on IH 610 between IH 10 and IH 69 - b.
-Construct 2-way HOV lanes on IH 10 W between IH 610 west loop and IH 45 N - c.
-Construct SH 35 6 lane freeway between Dixie Dr and City of Alvin. - d.
-Change the Scope of Hempstead highway (US 290) between IH 610 to Grand Parkway (SH 99) - e.
-Reconstruct and widen San Jacinto river bridge on IH 10 E - f.
-Reconstruct Houston Ship Channel Bridge on IH 610 E - g.
-Reconstruct IH 610 S between SH 35 (Mykawa Rd/SS 5) and SH 288 and IH 610 direct connectors at SH 35 (Mykawa Rd/SS 5) - h.
-Widen Grand Parkway (SH 99) by adding Segments E and F. - Reconstruct and Widen Beltway 8 (BW 8) frontage roads between E of Hardy Toll Rd to E of Aldine Westfield Rd - j.
-Convert SH 288 to Freeway between future SH 99 to FM 1452 - k.
+Reconstruct and widen San Jacinto river bridge on IH 10 E - b.
+Reconstruct Houston Ship Channel Bridge on IH 610 E - c.
+Reconstruct IH 610 S between SH 35 (Mykawa Rd/SS 5) and SH 288 and IH 610 direct connectors at SH 35 (Mykawa Rd/SS 5) - d.
+Widen Grand Parkway (SH 99) by adding Segments E and F. - e.
+Reconstruct and Widen Beltway 8 (BW 8) frontage roads between E of Hardy Toll Rd to E of Aldine Westfield Rd - f.
+Convert SH 288 to Freeway between future SH 99 to FM 1452 - g.
 Advance the IH 45 N interchange change at IH 10 W reconstruction and addition of IH 10 express lanes and IH 45 managed lanes part of the North Houston Highway Improvement Project (NHHIP) Segment 3 project to FY 2022.

-In accordance with 23 CFR§450.324 all projects are constrained by the financial resources estimated to be reasonably available within the RTP timeframe.
+In accordance with 23 CFR Part 450 all projects are constrained by the financial resources estimated to be reasonably available within the RTP timeframe.
 A complete listing of the projects in the RTP and TIP that affect this conformity analysis will be included in Appendix 3 of the conformity report.